-Paris, France is an elegant city filled with historical architecture, Parisian rooftops, delicious cafes, and beautiful gardens.
-With many different iconic destinations and unique sights, you’ll be eager to take photos as you stroll through a journey through time.
-From the famous Eiffel Tower to the incredible architecture of the Louvre, the city of Paris opens a feeling of wonder.
+Paris, France is an elegant city filled with historical architecture, delicious cafes, and beautiful gardens.
+With many different iconic destinations and unique sights, you’ll be eager to take photos as you stroll through the city.
+From the famous Eiffel Tower to the incredible architecture of the Louvre, the city of Paris inspires a feeling of wonder.
 Here are 10 locations for great photos in Paris that you won’t want to miss.

 Pont Alexandre III

 Pont Alexandre III is an elaborate bridge in Paris that was built in 1900 and decorated with grandiose lampposts.
 It’s an ideal portrait photography location with a view of the Eiffel Tower in the background, but it also makes for a great place to capture the intricate beauty the bridge itself.

 The Sacré-Cœur is a landmark that is hard to miss in Paris.
 The white dome, made of stone from the Chateau-Landon quarries, stands out as a prominent landmark in the city.
 There are stairs open to the public that will take you to the top, giving you a breathtaking view of Paris.